 - Shared objects

-See Supported service-specific client packages for more details.
+See Service-specific client libraries for more details.

 The container is the primary unit of encapsulation in Fluid.
 It consists of a collection of shared objects and supporting APIs to manage the lifecycle of the container and the objects within it.
 New containers must be created from a client, but are bound to the data stored on the supporting server.
 After a container has been created, it can be accessed by other clients.

 For more about containers see Containers .

-Service-specific client packages
+Service-specific client libraries

-client).
 For specifics about each service-specific client implementation see their corresponding documentation.